quarkiverse/quarkus-bon-jova-rockstar/README.md

 - [X] Delimiters
 - [X] The `join` support

-## Casting
+## ✓ Casting

 - [X] Casting strings to doubles
-- [ ] Casting using bases other than 10
+- [X] Casting using bases other than 10
-- [ ] Casting expressions into a variable
+- [X] Casting expressions into a variable
-- [ ] Casting numbers to strings using UTF-8 conversions
+- [X] Casting numbers to strings using UTF-8 conversions

 ## ✓ Single quotes